RupeshKankrej/RupeshKankrej/README.md

 - 👋 Hi, I’m @RupeshKankrej.
-- 👀 I’m interested in Android Development.
+- 👀 I’m interested in Java as well as Android Development.
 - 🌱 I’m currently learning Flutter.
 - 📫 How to reach me rupeshrk1206@gmail.com